JPEN Author Guidelines

-JPEN accepts contributions on a wide range of issues within the field of clinical nutrition and covers topics such as:
+JPEN accepts contributions on a wide range of issues within the field of clinical nutrition covering topics such as:

 - High quality evidence supporting best clinical practices in human populations

-- Translational research investigating novel strategies optimizing nutrition support therapy
+- Translational research investigating novel strategies that optimize nutrition support therapy

 - Critical reviews of current knowledge in nutrition and metabolism

 - Educational and training strategies establishing best learning outcomes and fostering a robust community of nutrition support practitioners